hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Create the default user pi in creating the first samba user
 ```
 sudo smbpasswd -a pi
-# if prompted, enter the same password as the default user pi you setup earlier
+# if prompted, enter the same password as the default user pi we setup earlier
 ```

 **3. Configure `SAMBA`; in a Terminal:**